bcgov/castor/R/SpaDES-modules/dataCastor/README.md

 #### Data Needs

-Any spatial or tabular data can be entered into the design of clusdb.
+Any spatial or tabular data can be entered into the design of castordb.
 The minimum amount of data needed to run the simulation includes:

 ##### Rasters
 ----